schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 If the building process succeeds, the image will be created in directory `yocto_build/tmp/deploy/images/`.

-If you do `ls tmp/deploy/images`, you should see
+If you do `tree tmp/deploy/images`, you should see

 ![Image files in yocto_build/tmp/deploy/images/](fig1.1.05-image.png)